Routine

 - Change of clothes– Children will need a daily spare change of clothes in their bags as we have a limited amount at pre school.
 Children also gain independence with dressing and undressing themselves should they need to.
 Extra sets of clothes for toilet training are advised.

-- Nappies (if required)
+- Nappies and wipes (if required)

 - Coat- We encourage free flow play in all weathers so please ensure your child has a coat at all times especially during the winter months.